Which city is cheaper, Beirut or Amman?

 In Beirut, it's very sunny this time of the year.
 It's quite sunny in Amman.
 In the autumn, Amman often gets around the same amount of sunshine as Beirut.
 Amman gets 274 hours of sunny skies this time of year, while Beirut receives 254 hours of full sun.

 In the autumn, Amman is cooler than Beirut.
-Typically, the autumn temperatures in Amman in October are around 20°C (68°F), and Beirut is about 25°C (77°F).
+Typically, the autumn temperatures in Amman in October average around 20°C (68°F), and Beirut averages at about 25°C (77°F).

 The winter attracts plenty of travelers to both Amman and Beirut.
-Amman attracts visitors year-round for its warm weather and tropical climate.
-Beirut attracts visitors year-round for its warm weather and tropical climate.
+Warm weather and sunshine bring visitors to Amman year-round.
+Beirut attracts visitors year-round for its warm weather and sunny climate.

 Beirut receives a lot of rain in the winter.
 Amman gets a good bit of rain this time of year.
 In January, Amman usually receives more rain than Beirut.
 Amman gets 149 mm (5.9 in) of rain, while Beirut receives 130 mm (5.1 in) of rain each month for the winter.